-- Tier One Reportable Events must first be called into the DIDD Abuse Hotline (1-888-633-1313) within four hours of the occurrence or discovery of the event - Tier One Reportable Events should also be reported to Adult Protective Services (APS), Department of Children's Services (DCS), or Law Enforcement as required by law - A corresponding REF must be submitted to DIDD using the FormStack link within one business day of the hotline report - The event must also be reported to CDTN and the Supports Broker
+Tier One Reportable Events must be reported no later than four hours after the occurrence or discovery of the event and be reported to DIDD, Adult Protective Services (APS), Department of Children's Services (DCS) or law enforcement as required by law.
+Report the event to CDTN, the Supports Broker, or online to DIDD using the REF Submission Link.